bdewhirst/boiler_plate/README.md

 # boiler plate
 generic data pipeline

-as of 2022-07-27, this is a work in progress, and not representative of the breadth or depth of my experience
+As of 2022-08-25, this is a work in progress, but may be viewed as an incomplete sample of how I code this sort of thing.
+(At times, it will also include techniques I'm learning, refreshing myself on, or experimenting with further.)

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)